05 November 2008

 N O P E

 If you don't have opinions about issues on the ballot, and if you take someone else's suggestions without researching them, you are essentially letting that person vote for you, which is not the same as voting.
-It's a lazy, complacent simulation of voting, and you then have the false sense that you're participating in the democratic process.
+It's a lazy, complacent simulation of voting.
 Voting is harder than that.
 Voting SHOULD be harder than that.
-Voting should take time.
-Time with the voter information booklet, a computer for further research, and pencil and paper.
-Because you'd be surprised at how your opinion might differ vastly from people you know very well.
+Voting should take time & research & discussion, because you'd be surprised at how vastly your opinion might differ from people you know very well.
 And there's no real shortcut to finding that out other than research and discussion.

 M E A N W H I L E

 Telling someone else how to vote without references or citations is arrogant, condescending, and self-serving.
-Nobody has the authority to tell someone else how to vote, without engaging in discussion or debate, on the day of the election.
+Nobody has the authority to tell someone else how to vote, without discussion or debate, on the day of the election.
 No body.
 Doing so is not helpful to anyone but yourself -- you're making your vote count more times than you are allowed.
-I remind you: You are allowed exactly one (1) vote.
+To recap: You are allowed one vote.

 the entire